 Our primary outcome was change in hepatic stiffness based on TE.
-We categorized each liver stiffness measurement (LSM) according to its equivalent Metavir liver fibrosis stage as no/minimal fibrosis (F0-

-F1), significant fibrosis (F2-F3), and cirrhosis (F4), using thresholds that were previously established in published comparisons between TE and liver histology.
-For patients with HIV alone, no/minimal fibrosis was LSM <7.1 kPa, significant fibrosis was 7.1-11.0 kPa, and cirrhosis was \geq 11.1 kPa.23 Among HIV-HBV patients, no/minimal fibrosis was <5.9 kPa, significant fibrosis was 5.9-9.3 kPa and cirrhosis was \geq 9.4.24 In HIV-HBV patients, we defined HBV virological suppression (VS) as a VL <20 IU/ml.
-In mid-2014, Zambian national treatment guidelines incorporated routine HIV viral load monitoring; therefore, a subset of the cohort participants also had an HIV VL at 1 year on ART (Roche COBAS AmpliPrep/COBAS Taqman, Pleasanton, California).
-HIV VS was defined as a VL <40 copies/ml.
+We categorized each liver stiffness measurement (LSM) according to its equivalent Metavir liver fibrosis stage as no/ minimal fibrosis (F0-F1), significant fibrosis (F2-F3), and cirrhosis (F4).
+This was done using thresholds that were previously established in published comparisons between TE and liver histology.
+For patients with only HIV, no/minimal fibrosis was LSM <7.1 kPa, significant fibrosis was 7.1-11.0 kPa, and cirrhosis was ≥11.1 kPa [22].
+Among HIV-HBV patients, no/minimal fibrosis was <5.9 kPa, significant fibrosis was 5.9-9.3 kPa, and cirrhosis was ≥ 9.4 [23].
+In HIV-HBV patients, we defined HBV virological suppression (VS) as a VL <20 IU/mL.
+In mid-2014, Zambian national treatment guidelines incorporated routine HIV VL monitoring; therefore, a subset of the cohort participants also had an HIV VL at 1 year on ART (Roche COBAS AmpliPrep/ COBAS Tagman HIV-1 test, version 2.0, Pleasanton, California).
+HIV VS was defined as a VL <40 copies/mL.

-Statistical analyses
+Statistical Analyses

 We excluded from analysis patients without TE at baseline.
-Among those with baseline TE, we further excluded those who died, transferred out, withdrew, became pregnant, or were LTFU during follow-up, and those without a repeat TE at 1 year.
-We compared the demographic and clinical characteristics of participants analyzed at the primary outcome with those excluded using the Wilcoxon rank sum test for continuous variables and the Chi square test for categorical ones.
-In the analysis cohort, we compared baseline characteristics of patients with HIV alone and those with HIV-HBV using the same tests.
-We graphed the distribution of fibrosis stages at baseline and 1 year and among those with \geq F2 equivalent TE at baseline, we analyzed the proportion who experienced a reduction in fibrosis using a McNemar test.
-In bivariable analyses, we considered the following potential correlates of liver fibrosis: age, sex, WHO stage, initial CD4+ count, body mass index (BMI), baseline ALT level, HBsAg-positivity, HIV VS at 1 year, and hazardous alcohol consumption at 1 year.
+Among those with baseline TE, we further excluded those who died, transferred out, withdrew, became pregnant, or were LTFU, as well as those without a repeat TE at 1 year.
+We compared the demographic and clinical characteristics of participants analyzed at the primary outcome with those excluded using the Wilcoxon rank-sum test for continuous variables and the χ^2 test for categorical ones.
+In the analysis cohort, we compared baseline characteristics of patients with only HIV and those with HIV-HBV using the same tests.
+We graphed the distribution of fibrosis stages at baseline and 1 year and we analyzed the proportion who experienced a reduction in fibrosis using a McNemar test.
+In bivariable analyses, we considered the following potential correlates of liver fibrosis: age, sex, WHO stage, initial CD4+ count, body mass index, baseline ALT level, HBsAg positivity, HIV VS at 1 year, and hazardous alcohol consumption at 1 year.
 A stepwise logistic regression model was used to identify factors associated with significant fibrosis or cirrhosis (F2-F4) at 1 year with backward selection algorithm.
 The probability of removal was set at 0.2 using likelihood ratio test.
-As HIV viral suppression was an important possible risk factor we maintained that variable in the final model.
+As HIV VS was an important possible risk factor, we maintained that variable in the final model.

-Among the subset with HIV-HBV coinfection, we described the effectiveness of ART to suppress HBV replication as the median log10 change in HBV VL and the percentage of coinfected individuals with VS at 1 year.
-In bivariable analyses we explored possible correlates of HBV VS including pre-treatment HBV VL, HBeAg-positivity, MPR, and HIV VL.
+Among the subset with HIV-HBV coinfection, we described the efficacy of ART to suppress HBV replication as the median \log{10} change in HBV VL and the percentage of coinfected individuals with VS at 1 year.
+In bivariable analyses, we explored possible correlates of HBV VS including pretreatment HBV VL, HBeAg positivity, MPR, and HIV VS.